Ladders and simplicity of derived module categories: Derived simplicity

 (ii)$\Rightarrow$(i) Suppose that $A$ is not $K^b(\proj)$-simple.
 Then there is a non-trivial recollement of $A$ on the $K^b(\proj)$-level.
 By Proposition~\ref{p:lifting-recollement}, there is a non-trivial recollement of the form (\ref{eq:recollement-unbounded-in-section-derived-simplicity}) which restricts to $K^b(\proj)$.
 Extending twice downwards by Proposition~\ref{p:ladder-extension}(a), we obtain a non-trivial ladder of height $3$. \end{proof}

 Next we are going to provide an example of a finite-dimensional algebra which is $K^b(\proj)$-simple but not $\cd^-(\Mod)$-simple.
 This will be done by showing that there is only one non-trivial ladder, which is of height $2$.
+In \cite{LiLiping13} Liping Li gives a class of $K^b(\proj)$-simple algebras, which contains our example.

 \begin{ex} {\rm Let $k$ be a field and let $A$ be the radical square zero $k$-algebra whose quiver is

 with indecomposable projective modules $P_1=\begin{smallmatrix} & 1 &\\ 1 & & 2\end{smallmatrix}$ and $P_2=\begin{smallmatrix} 2 \\2 \end{smallmatrix}\ $.
 As in Example~\ref{e:three-recollements}, it can be checked that $P_1$, $P_2$, and $X:=\mathrm{Cone}(P_2\stackrel{\alpha}{\rightarrow}P_1)$ are the only indecomposable exceptional compact objects, up to shift and up to isomorphism.
 We will show that $X$ does not generate a recollement of derived module categories, while $P_1$ and $P_2$ are in the same ladder.